realmagicgreen/magicgreen11ty/src/articles/2018-06-11-bamboo-bicycles.md

 East Bali bamboo bikes project started in 1998.
 Then 19 isolated mountain hamlets of Desa Ban were living in absolute poverty without water, sanitation, roads, schools, health facilities or electricity.

 {% assign name = '-03' %}
-{% include partials/image.html, name: name, caption: 'City bamboo bike for women' %}
+{% include 'partials/image.html', name: 'name', caption: 'City bamboo bike for women' %}

 They asked [East Bali Poverty Project](https://www.eastbalipovertyproject.org/) to help by educating  children so to lead to a better future with growth and prosperity.